BenRutlandWeb/mixologist/README.md

 # Mixologist

-See what cocktails you can make with the ingredients in you bar.
+See what cocktails you can make with the ingredients in your bar.